10 Powerful Onboarding Process Examples You Need to Try

 When evaluating feedback, look for trends and compare your goals to your employees’ experience.
 This will help you determine where you need to adjust the process to make it even more effective.

-As new hires complete their onboarding process, ask questions about:
+As new hires complete their onboarding process, ask onboarding survey questions about:

 - Company Mission, Values, and Culture: How motivated, excited, or engaged do they feel about your company’s purpose?
 This will help you gauge how well you introduce and help new hires connect to what your company is about.

 - Engagement With Onboarding Activities: How useful were the activities?
-Did each activity meet its goal?
+Did each new hire onboarding activity meet its goal?
 This will help you understand not only how enjoyable the various onboarding activities are but also their effectiveness in integrating new hires.

 - Team Integration: Do new employees know who to go to for help or questions about their job?
 To what extent do they feel like they’re a part of their team?
 How well do they feel prepared to contribute fully in their position?
 This helps you keep individual managers and mentors accountable for their part in making new team members feel welcome.

 - Overall Satisfaction: How do new employees feel about their decision to accept the job after going through the various onboarding experiences?
 Would they recommend your company as a place to work?
-Keeping track of employee satisfaction is an important measure for how successful your onboarding process is (and also for how you’re doing overall as a company).
+Keeping track of employee satisfaction is an important measure of how successful your onboarding process is (and also of how you’re doing overall as a company).